-Many children with autism find routine comforting – they like to know what is happening and when.
-A consistent routine is useful – such as ‘come into the classroom, unpack your bag and sit on the mat’.
-Routines sometimes need to change – a visual daily planner can help with this.
+Many children with autism find routine comforting and like to know what is happening and when.
+A consistent routine is useful, such as "come into the classroom, unpack your bag and sit on the mat".
+Routines sometimes need to chang—a visual daily planner can help with this.
 You can talk children through what is happening in the day, including any new activities or changes to scheduling.

 The inclusive practices you establish will be beneficial for a wide range of children, not just children on the autism spectrum.
 Good practice in early childhood education, such as establishing a partnership and communication flow with families, will also support children to thrive.